SebastianObi/RNS-Tools/rns_server_shop/README.md

 # rns_server_shop
-This program provides a server for shop hosting of the "Communicator app".
+This program provides a server for shop hosting of the "Communicator" app.

 ### Features
-- Compatible with "Communicator app"
+- Compatible with all Reticulum shop apps (Communicator)

 ## Current Status